Traveling to Italy during Covid-19: What you need to know before you go | NewsChannel 3-12

 What can visitors expect

 Non-essential travel between towns and regions is not allowed.
-This was a rule brought in for the holiday period, but has been repeatedly extended, with the next revision date February 25.
+This was a rule brought in for the holiday period, but has been repeatedly extended.
+One of Prime Minister Mario Draghi’s first acts was to renew the ban, meaning the earliest it will be relaxed is March 27.

 Italy’s state of emergency has delegated power to individual regions, so it depends where you are.
 But across the country, masks must be worn at all times in public, even outside.